 Everybody likes a crunchy pickle and it’s one of the hardest parts about making them homemade.
 They tend to be a little mushy sometimes.

-But the best way for them to turn out crunchy is to can them the day that you pick them.
+But the best way for them to turn out crunchy is to can them the day that you harvest.
 A fresh cucumber will always turn out the best.

 This can even be done for just a few hours before making your pickles to help with the crunch.

-I also like to use pickle crunch which are granules that are added to each jar, and it seems to help out.
+I also like to use Pickle Crisp, which are granules that are added to each jar, and it seems to help out.

 Wash jars in hot soapy water or a dishwasher, whether they are new or old.